Soviet Space Program

 Engine Development

 Glushko's most significant contribution was the development of powerful rocket engines that powered many Soviet space vehicles.
 His RD-107 and RD-108 engines were crucial components of the R-7 rocket, which launched Sputnik and the first human into space.
-He advocated for the use of hypergolic propellants, which led to some disagreements with Korolev but proved valuable for military applications.
+He advocated for the use of hypergolic propellants, an approach to engine technology that led to some disagreements with Korolev but proved valuable for military applications.

-After Korolev's death in 1966, Glushko continued his work on rocket engines and eventually became the leader of the Soviet space program.
+After Korolev's death in 1966, Glushko continued his work on rocket engines and eventually became the leader of the Soviet space program, where he competed for influence with rival designers such as Vladimir Chelomei.
 He led the development of the Energia rocket, which was designed to compete with NASA's Space Shuttle.

 Legacy